 Q. Have you ever seen a coloured map of India?
 What have you noticed in it?
-Students might respond with 'states', 'districts', 'sea' and so on.

 If you notice any map in the textbooks, atlas or on the internet, neighbouring regions (say states in a map of India) are always coloured in different colours.